 eCO2 and TVOC sensorLink

-The AMS CCS811 is a Metal Oxyde Sensor with I2C connectivity which is capable of measuring a range of volatile organic compounds.
+The AMS CCS811 is a Metal Oxide Sensor with I2C connectivity which is capable of measuring a volatile organic compounds (VOCs for short).
 This sensor was introduced in the SCK2.1, in replacement of the SGX MICS4514 from previous designs.
-As mentioned in other parts of the documentation, this decission was mainly due to the lower power consumption of the CCS811 and the already implemented reading processing provided by the manufacturer.
+As mentioned in other parts of the documentation, this decission was mainly due to the lower power consumption of the CCS811 and the easy implementation of reading processing provided by the manufacturer.

-As any metal oxyde sensor, the CCS811 measures the resistance of a sensitive layer, exposed to ambient air.
-This layer is heated up with a heater element (a resistance) up to several hundred ºC.
+As any metal oxide sensor, the CCS811 measures the resistance of a sensitive layer, exposed to ambient air.
+This layer is heated up with a heater element (a resistance) up to several hundred ºC, and some oxidation reactions take place on it.
 The characteristics of the sensitive element vary from sensor to sensor, and with time, depending as well on the exposure to different chemical components and ambient conditions.
-For this reason an individual sensor charactersition is tricky, and an indicative approach is followed, using an internal processing that monitors the baseline resistance of the sensor (i.e., the resistance of the sensitive layer when exposed to clean air).
+For this reason an individual sensor charactersition is very tricky, and relative measurements are used, using an internal processing that monitors the baseline resistance of the sensor (i.e., the resistance of the sensitive layer when exposed to clean air).

 Temperature and humidity are used internally to compensate the readings, as the sensor compares it’s actual resistance with the clean air one (baseline), and inputs the ambient conditions in the correction.

 The CCS811 performance in terms of resistance levels and sensitivities will change during early life.
-The change in resistance is greatest over the first 48 hours of operation.
+The change in resistance is greatest over the first 48 hours of operation, although this process can last up to 5 days.
 CCS811 controls the burn-in period allowing eCO2 and eTVOC readings to be used from first power-on after 60 minutes of operation.

 Conditioning Period (Run-In)Link